-In this post, we’ll help you decide by walking you through the main differences between the two HRAs.
+However, while they perform similar functions, they operate differently.
+In this article, we’ll help you decide which one might be best for you by walking you through the main differences between the two HRAs.
 We’ll also provide you with a chart to digest the information more quickly.

 Let’s get started.

 To compare how the QSEHRA and the ICHRA differ, we should start with their similarities.
 These lie primarily in how the two HRAs work.

 Like other HRAs, the QSEHRA and ICHRA both involve the business reimbursing employees for health care.
 Here’s a quick step-by-step look at the model: